Roundabout family: Evolution of the family members

 Phylogenetic analysis reveals that all Robo receptors have evolved from a common ancestral protein, with many subsequent diversification events occurring independently in different lineages.
 The Robo gene was initially identified in Drosophila and has since been cloned in various species including mice and humans.
 Drosophila have three Robo receptors: Robo1, Robo2, and Robo3.
 In vertebrates, four Robo receptors have been identified: Robo1, Robo2, Robo3/Rig-1, and Robo4/Magic Roundabout.

 Genes

 Location

 In humans, Robo1 and Robo2 are located on chromosome 3p12.3, while Robo3 and Robo4 are found on chromosome 11p24.2.
 In mice, the corresponding Robo genes 1 and 2 are found on chromosome 16 and Robo genes 3 and 4 are located on chromosome 9.

 Alternative splicing

 In vertebrates, Robo1 undergoes complex alternative splicing, generating several isoforms including DUTT1, a variant that has been identified as a tumor suppressor gene.
-Vertebrate Robo3/Rig1 is also alternatively spliced; its two splice products are expressed at different times during commisural axon guidance, and have opposing activities.
+Vertebrate Robo3/Rig1 is also alternatively spliced; its two splice products are expressed at different times during commissural axon guidance, and have opposing activities.